Lawyer: Conveyancing

-Conveyancing is the drafting of the documents necessary for the transfer of real property, such as deeds and mortgages.
+Conveyancing is the drafting of the documents necessary for the transfer of real property titles, such as deeds and mortgages.
 In some jurisdictions, all real estate transactions must be carried out by a lawyer.
 Historically, conveyancing accounted for about half of English solicitors' income, though this has since changed, and a 1978 study showed that conveyancing "accounts for as much as 80 percent of solicitor-client contact in New South Wales."
 In most common law jurisdictions outside of the United States, this monopoly arose from an 1804 law that was introduced by William Pitt the Younger as a quid pro quo for the raising of fees on the certification of legal professionals such as barristers, solicitors, attorneys, and notaries.

-In others, the use of a lawyer is optional and banks, title companies, or realtors may be used instead.
+In other jurisdictions, the use of a lawyer is optional and banks, title companies, or realtors may be used instead.
 In some civil law jurisdictions, real estate transactions are handled by civil law notaries.
 In England and Wales, a special class of legal professionals–the licensed conveyancer–is also allowed to carry out conveyancing services for reward.

 Carrying out the intent of the deceased

 In many countries, only lawyers have the legal authority to draft wills, trusts, and any other documents that ensure the efficient disposition of a person's property after death.
-In some civil law countries, this responsibility is handled by civil law notaries.
+In some civil law countries, this responsibility can also be handled by civil law notaries.